 from the previous album was taken to its logical extreme on Shogun

-title track, an 11-minute song (with vocals) that's even more progressive thn "The Crusade" (though not as technically difficult to perform, which is part of the reason "The Crusade" was an instrumental to begin with, according to Word Of God
+title track, an 11-minute song (with vocals) that's even more progressive than "The Crusade" (though not as technically difficult to perform, which is part of the reason "The Crusade" was an instrumental to begin with, according to Word of God

 This band provides examples of: